EcoSphereNetwork/Smolitux-Suite/App/README.md

 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development with electron
 ```
-npm run serve
+npm run electron:serve
 ```

 ### Compiles and minifies for production